lansow/lansow/README.md

 ---

-## About Me
+## About

-* 🚀 Product-Oriented Fullstack JavaScript Developer with startup experience
+I'm a Fullstack JavaScript Developer with startup experience in product development, frontend engineering, and UI/UX design.

-* ⚛️ Focused on React.js, Next.js, and modern frontend architecture
-* 🧠 Experienced in SSR/CSR rendering, scalable UI systems, and performance optimization
+My primary focus is building modern frontend applications using React.js and Next.js, with experience in frontend architecture, SSR/CSR rendering strategies, state management, scalable UI systems, and performance-oriented development.

-* 🔧 Building APIs and backend services using Node.js, Express.js, and GraphQL
-* 🗄 Working with MongoDB, MySQL, and Redis in real-world projects
-* 🎨 Interested in UI/UX, product design, and crafting polished user experiences
-* 📚 Currently exploring DevOps and infrastructure concepts
-* 🌱 Open-source contributor and passionate about continuous learning
+On the backend side, I work with Node.js, Express.js, and GraphQL to build APIs, real-time systems, and scalable backend services.
+I also have hands-on experience working with MongoDB, MySQL, and Redis in production environments.

+Beyond engineering, I'm deeply interested in product thinking, user experience, interface design, and development workflows.

+This GitHub profile contains selected projects, open-source contributions, technical experiments, and ongoing learning projects.

 ---